Dudoxx/extractor_merger/README.md

 # DUDOXX Field Extraction System

 A Python-based system for extracting structured fields from long-form text using the DUDOXX LLM API.
 The system efficiently processes large documents by chunking the text, processing chunks in parallel, and merging the results.
+It includes both a command-line interface and a FastAPI web service.

 ## Features